Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Introduction

 The rest of this paper is organized as follows.
-Section \ref{PNsetup} describes the setup for the PN.
-The main idea on how AMC can be leveraged to address the main challenges associated with underlay DSA is outlined in Section \ref{AMC}.
-Section \ref{thetech} describes our proposed distributed underlay DSA technique and SN setup for that.
+Section \ref{PNsetup} presents the overall system setup.
+Section \ref{MathAnalsis} presents an analytical framework to assess the effect of transmission in the SN on the PN, under the assumed fully autonomous transmission scenario.
+The rationale on how AMC can be leveraged to address the main two challenges associated with underlay DSA is outlined in Section \ref{AMC}.
+Section \ref{thetech} describes our proposed distributed underlay DSA technique.
 Simulation results are presented in Section \ref{results}, followed by conclusions in Section \ref{conclusion}.